gee-community/arcgis-earthengine-toolbox/CONTRIBUTING.md

     git push -u origin <your-branch-name>
     ```

+6. Test your changes in ArcGIS Pro with versions 3.2 and 3.5.
+It is highly recommended to test the toolbox with both versions to ensure compatibility.

-6. Push your changes to your forked repository.
+7. Push your changes to your forked repository.

     ```bash
     git add .